wtnwin111/interview/src/com/interview/flag/README.md

     transform to find the longest non-decreasing sequence, operation count = num.length - LIS count.
     Longest non-decreasing sequence can calculate using One-Sequence DP.*

-5. Given a cycle (center and radius) and a square (left-up-point, length), write code to check if they have overlap.
+5. Given a cycle (center and radius) and a square (4 points clockwise), write code to check if they have overlap.

+    *HINT: solve based on PointPolygonRelation and LineLineIntersection.*

+        Consider two cases:
+        1. if center is in square, then must have overlap.
+        2. if center is out of square, create a line L of cycle_center and square_center.
+L must have a intersection point P with one of edge of square.
+Then if distance(P, cycle_center) > radius, cycle is out of square, no overlap; otherwise have overlap.

 6. Given a int array steps[], steps[i] means you can jump from i-th position to i+steps[i] and i-steps[i] position, avoid overflow case.
 Write code to find all position(offset) can jump to 0.